gammarama/elections/FinalProject/Presentation/Slides/Slides.md

 # Spending Categories
 ![Types of spending by category for Romney and Obama Super PACs](figure/SpendingByCategory1.png) ![NA](figure/SpendingByCategory2.png)

+Types of spending by category for Romney and Obama Super PACs

 # Spending by Independent Organization
 ![Spending by Super PAC, stacked by candidate](figure/SpendingByIO.png)